Rough Pregnancies and Why Workouts for Postpartum Women are Crap

 I had this wonderful plan on how I was going to stay in such great shape during my pregnancy and then by week 8 I could barely drag myself off the couch.
 It was horrible.
 I would go to work, come home and crash.
 And I’m a very self-motivated, driven person.
 This was completely out of my control.
 You know how it goes.
 Then the blessed 2nd trimester rolled around and I could start working out again.
 Not a ton, but enough for me to feel human, and I noticed something funny: when I worked out hardish, I felt contractions.

 I brushed them off as nothing until they started getting pretty frequent.
-At a checkup I mentioned it to my doctor and after the whirlwind of tests, looks like I was dilated and my body was going into early labor.
+At a checkup, I mentioned it to my doctor and after the whirlwind of tests, it looked like I was dilated and my body was going into early labor.
 Not good.
 I was 19 weeks.

 Back to workouts…

-Coming back after my first pregnancy was eye opening.
-Not only did I realize that pregnancy changes our body in ways that just don’t bounce back, general exercise was not going to fix the problem.
-Then the double eye opener came when I started seeing some of the remnants of pregnancy in my patients that were 10-20 years postpartum.
+Coming back after my first pregnancy was eye-opening.
+Not only did I realize that pregnancy changes our body in ways that just don’t bounce back, but general exercise also was not going to fix the problem.
+Then the double eye-opener came when I started seeing some of the remnants of pregnancy in my patients that were 10-20 years postpartum.
 What??!!!
 Yep, they were active, fit people, but had never fully recovered from being pregnant.
 And that, folks, is how ninja warriors get hurt.

 That is what turned my passion toward postpartum women.
 I’ve always loved preventative care and this was it.
 I thought, “If I could just get to these women and help them recover after pregnancy, then I wouldn’t see them in the clinic for hip/back/neck pain years later.”
 It was preventative care at it’s finest.